-PRINCIPLES OF EXCELLENCE IN INTEGRAL MISSION
+PRINCIPLES OF EXCELLENCE IN

 These principles were developed over a three-year period with 70 collaborators from all over the world.
 They endeavor to describe holistic Christian relief and development at its finest, and are meant to be an aspirational framework against which organizations can evaluate themselves.

-The Principles of Excellence in Integral Mission can be applied through reflection on these questions:
+These principles can be applied through reflection on these questions: